 Sugars come from many different sources, and they affect our bodies in different ways.
 If you’re reading an ingredient label, and it ends in “-ose,” it’s probably a type of sugar.
 But are all sugars bad?

-Today we’re going to examine fructose vs glucose, and how they affect the body.
-So, is glucose better than fructose?
-Let’s find out!
+Today we’re going to examine fructose vs. glucose and how they affect the body.
+Is glucose better than fructose?
+Let’s find out.

 - Increased levels of circulating blood lipids

 - Lowered HDL